msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

 * Example 2: "2LB 1I 1RG" -> Lifebloom tank 1 -> Lifebloom tank 2 -> 1x Instant (like a rejuv on tank or raid) -> 1x Regrowth (on tank or raid), repeat.
 The order is not important, you could even do "Lifebloom tank 1 -> 1x Regrowth -> 1x rejuv -> Lifebloom tank 2, repeat and that will still be called "2LB 1I 1RG".

 You'll also see weird rotations such as 0LB 0I 5RG, 0LB 4I 1RG, etc. These aren't exactly "rotations", because the player isn't rolling lifebloom on the tank at all.
 They're just raid healing.
 For this analysis it's useful to keep track of these as well.

+# Dataset info
+WarcraftLogs data is scraped from the top 3,000 players for each boss, biweekly.
+This encompasses roughly the 95th percentile and above.
+For a detailed list of all data scraped, refer to the [README](https://github.com/msdec321/DataAnalysisWorkbooks/blob/main/warcraftLogs/README.md) in the parent directory.
+Rotations are determined via the cast sequence data provided by WCL ([an example](https://classic.warcraftlogs.com/reports/VZr6X2MNY73GLktg#fight=47&type=casts&view=events&source=37)).
+In short, the [rotation calculator](https://github.com/msdec321/DataAnalysisWorkbooks/blob/main/warcraftLogs/src.py#L529-L617) checks when Lifebloom is cast on a tank which signals the start of a rotation.
+The following casts are recorded until either 1) The lifebloom is refreshed or 2) The rotation reaches 5 casts.
+(Note: hasted rotations can go over 5 casts, that will be supported in the future).
+The rotation is recorded into a dictionary object and at the end, the top 2 rotations are saved to the spreadsheet.

 # Analysis